luiswirth/bsc-thesis/src/matter/mesh.typ

 === Simplex Edge Lengths

-We have seen how to derive the Regge metric from coordinates, but of course the metric is independent of the specific coordinates.
+We have seen how to derive the metric tensor from an embedding, but of course the metric is independent of the specific coordinates.
 The metric is invariant under isometric transformations, such as translations, rotations and reflections @frankel:diffgeo.
 This begs the question, what the minimal geometric information necessary is to derive the metric.
-It turns out that, while vertex coordinates are over-specified, edge lengths in contrast are exactly the required information @regge.
+It turns out that, while vertex coordinates are over-specified, edge lengths in contrast are exactly the required information.
-Edge lengths are also invariant under isometric transformations.
+Edge lengths are invariant under isometric transformations.
+This is known from *Regge Caluclus* @regge.

 Instead of giving all vertices a global coordinate, as one would do in extrinsic geometry, we just give each edge in the mesh a positive length.
 Just knowing